vas0011/cse15l-lab-reports/lab4.md

 # 6. Run the tests, demonstrating that they fail
 ![Image](part6.png)

+I used ctr r and then typed javac and then enter.
+Tehn to get java I used Ctr r and then typed java and a space and then clicked enter
 # 7. Edit the code file to fix the failing test
 ![Image](part7.png)